 Depending on the case, effective defense arguments for fighting NRS 200.070 charges include:

 People charged with violating NRS 200.070 are advised to hire counsel to try to get the case dismissed or reduced to a lesser offense.
 Otherwise, a conviction must stay on their record for at least 10 years before the court will grant a criminal record seal.
 And non-citizens adjudicated guilty of it may be deported from the U.S.

 In this article, our Las Vegas criminal defense attorneys discuss:

-- 1. What is involuntary manslaughter in Las Vegas, NV?
+- 2. What is the sentence for involuntary manslaughter in Nevada?

-- 4. Can I get the case sealed?
+- 4. Can the record of conviction be sealed?

 - 6. Related offenses